dmitrystu/sboot_stm32/README.md

   + GOST R 34.12-2015 "MAGMA" block cipher in CBC mode
   + RAIDEN block cipher in CBC mode
 + Different interfaces for flash and eeprom programming
++ Autoseal using RDP level 1 or 2 (prevents reading decrypted FW trough debug interface).
+  Be careful when you set RDP to level 2.
+This operation is irreversible and disables all debug functions and option bytes programming.
 + Software for firmaware encryption/decription included
 + Supported STM32 family
   + STM32L0x2